The multilayer architecture of the global input-output network and its properties: Multilayer community structure in the global input-output network

 Looking at the clusters obtained, some noticeable elements can be identified.
 First of all, we observe an Australian-Asian community, where all relevant sectors of main Asian players (China, India, Japan, South Korea) are clustered together.
-On the other hand, countries involved in the North American Free Trade Agreement (Canada, Mexico and USA) belong to the second community. \\ Furthermore, it is interesting to explore the clustering behaviour of European countries that are ``in the middle'' between these two relevant communities.
-Indeed, we find that almost all of them are clustered in community 1 for some sectors and in community 2 for other sectors (see, for instance, Germany and Great Britain).
-To further explain this result, we report in Table \ref{table_cou} for each country the number of sectors that belong to these two communities.
-We also compute the Gini heterogeneity index\footnote{In particular, since we deal with nominal variables, we compute the index $H_{j}$ to quantify the heterogeneity of a country $j$ as $H_{j}=1 - \sum_{i=1}^{c}p^{2}_{i,j}$ where $c$ is the total number of clusters detected by the procedure explained in Section (\ref{Appliction_to_community_detection}) and $p_{i,j}$ is the proportion of sectors of country $j$ in the cluster $i$ such that $\sum_{i=1}^{c} p_{i,j}=1$.
+On the other hand, countries involved in the North American Free Trade Agreement (Canada, Mexico and USA) belong to the second community. \\ Furthermore, it is interesting to explore the clustering behavior of European countries that are ``in the middle'' between these two relevant communities.
+Indeed, we find that almost all of them are clustered in Community 1 for some sectors and in Community 2 for other sectors (see, for instance, Germany and Great Britain).
+To further explain this result, we compute for each country the number of sectors that belong to these two communities.
+We also compute\footnote{Detailed results are reported in Table \ref{table_cou} in \ref{Appendix D}.} the Gini heterogeneity index\footnote{In particular, since we deal with nominal variables, we compute the index $H_{j}$ to quantify the heterogeneity of a country $j$ as $H_{j}=1 - \sum_{i=1}^{c}p^{2}_{i,j}$ where $c$ is the total number of clusters detected by the procedure explained in Section \ref{Mutilayer_Communicability} and $p_{i,j}$ is the proportion of sectors of country $j$ in the cluster $i$ such that $\sum_{i=1}^{c} p_{i,j}=1$.
 This formula is also known in the literature as the Gini-Simpson index.} to give an indication of the dispersion of sectors for each country along the communities.
-A higher value of this index means that countries in that sector are more spread out between different communities. \\ As regard to European countries, it could be noticed how some of them (Bulgaria, Germany, Greece, Norway, Portugal) show a behaviour similar to the Australian-Asian countries, being these countries concentrated in the first community for most trade of sectors.
-However, looking at the sectors, this participation occurs with a different degree of heterogeneity, as indicated by the Gini index.
-For instance, Germany has 37 sectors in community 1 and only 6 sectors in community 2.
-In contrast, Czech Republic, France, Great Britain, Ireland, Poland, Russia are instead more concentrated in community 2.
-The remaining European countries have only a limited number of sectors belonging to the top two communities, while the other sectors are concentrated in specific groups.\\ Moreover, it is worth pointing out the presence of countries with a lower level of heterogeneity in the community location of their sectors, characterized by a concentration in the same community for almost all sectors (except isolated ones).
-Indeed, we observe that besides the top largest international clusters, the next large communities are formed by different sectors of the same country.
-These are, for example, the cases of Spain (community 3), Italy (community 4), Brasil (community 5), Finland (community 6), Croatia (community 7), Turkey (community 8), Indonesia (community 9). \\
+A higher value of this index for a particular country means that, overall, its sectors are more spread out between different communities.